tangentsoft/pidp8i/examples/README.md

 in the day.
 The tools may differ — the user may prefer `TECO` over `EDIT` or MACRO-8 over PAL8 — but the idea is the same regardless.

+If you have the finished assembly code already on your computer and are SSH'd into the PiDP-8/I machine, there is a shortcut for all of the above.
+At the OS/8 command line, say:

+    .R PIP
+	*ADD.PA<TTY:

+Now you can simply copy the assembly language text in your desktop PC's text editor, paste it into the SSH window, and then hit Ctrl-Z to tell `PIP` that the text input from the terminal (`TTY:`) is finished.
+This is not only a smidge simpler than doing the same thing via `EDIT`, it also avoids a certain limitation of `EDIT` that starts to bite you once your program text exceeds about 5,600 characters.

 ## Option 2: Toggling a Programs in Via the Front Panel